 One of the 6 steps in this morning routine is reciting positive affirmations.
-It has gotten me thinking about the power of positive affirmations, and if that could translate to our students in our classrooms.
+It has gotten me thinking about the power of positive affirmations for students, and how that could translate to our classrooms.
 When I first started reciting positive affirmations, it felt awkward, and ineffective.
 But, I kept at it, and over time I found my mind going back to those affirmations throughout the day.
 When things would feel overwhelming, or I would get some negative feedback, I would close my eyes and I could see those printed affirmations.
 And, if I took a moment to think about what I had recited that morning, it would bring me a sense of peace and restore my positivity.
 Over time, I have come to fully believe and embrace those affirmations as reality.

 The Miracle Morning for Teachers

 There is actually a book, The Miracle Morning for Teachers.

 What if we started each day having our students create their own positive affirmations for that day?
 Or, what if you had them create an affirmation for the week that they would recite out loud throughout the day?
 How could that not be powerful?
 How could that not set them up for success?

 Positive affirmations for teachers

 AND…. what if you, as the teacher, did it as well?
 What if you had a few positive affirmations you created on Monday that you could refer to throughout the day and week, especially when times got a little tough?
 How could that not be powerful?
 How could that not set you up for success?